sahebali26/eduspark/README.md

-# 📚 MiaEdu
+# 📚 Edu Smartspark

-MiaEdu is a comprehensive educational platform designed to support students from school to university level.
+Edu Smartspark is a comprehensive educational platform designed to support students from school to university level.
 It offers curated academic resources, solved papers, study tools, and insightful blog content—all in one place.

 ---